joshlang/Cosmogenesis/README.md

 Your CosmosDB container must have the following properties:
 - Partition key = `/pk`
 - Check the checkbox saying `My partition key is larger than 100 bytes`
+- Use the default API (SQL), not Mongo, Cassandra, Gremlin, etc

 ### Project Setup